 - The Intersex Society of North America: Devoted to the systemic change to end shame, secrecy, and harm in intersex communities, this organization offers endless educational and advocacy opportunities.

 - Asexual Visibility and Education Network: The world’s largest online asexual community, which includes a large archive of resources on asexuality

 - PFLAG’s Online Academy: A hub for free, monthly educational resources to support LGBTQ+ people and their families

 Get your queer studies materials right from the source!
 Or, just enjoy some awesome fiction that tells the stories of LGBTQ+ characters.
-There are so many awesome books out there (trust us; we keep our eyes out for new book recommendations each month!).
+There are so many awesome books out there.

 Read about pre-Stonewall LGBTQ+ history

 Though Stonewall was a huge catalyst moment, LGBTQ+ history didn't start there.
 Read this article about queer history, beginning all the way back in 2900 B.C. — and taking us all the way through to the 1960s.